duplocloud/compliance/siem/README.md

 	    This SVD also has rules for 10.0.0.0/8(wazuh agents) to connect to wazuh master This will also has WAZUH AMI, dummy:latest service deployed for the LB

-3. Add Reverse proxy configuration
+3. Add Reverse proxy configuration from DuploCloud UI (Administrator > System Settings > Reverse Proxy)

 	a. **/duplosiem/**  to compliance ALB and forward proxy **/proxy/duplosiem/**

 4. Add SIEM Push URL:
 	a.
 Create a new **PUSH Test**  in status cake, get the push URL
 	b.
-Call Duplo API and update the PUSH url in config
+Call DuploCloud API and update the PUSH url in config
 	> POST /compliance/UpdateComplianceConfig
 		{
 		"SIEMPUSHURL": "https://push.statuscake.com?PK=719ea****&amp;TestID=550****&amp;time=0"
 		}
-5. If customer has windows vm, we need to add command on Duplo to trust all the hosts.
+5. If customer has windows vm, we need to add command on DuploCloud to trust all the hosts.
 	> winrm set winrm/config/client @{TrustedHosts="*"}`

 	That will mostly fix the issue if the winrm commands still fails then run